top of page

 What Is CPS?

-CPS in the greater Houston region is part of the Texas Department of Family and Protective Services, which is responsible for child protection services throughout the state.
+CPS in Houston is part of the Texas Department of Family and Protective Services, which is responsible for child protection services throughout the state.

 How Does CPS Investigate the Welfare of Children?